 The word porneia is used in two other New Testament phrases referring specifically to the unfaithfulness of married persons: (1) in 1 Corinthians 5:1 porneia is said to have been committed with another man’s “wife”; and (2) 1 Corinthians 10:8 refers to 23,000 Israelites committing “fornication” (KJV).
 It would be absurd to assume that all of them were unmarried.

 Now, before leaving the discussion of Christian divorce and remarriage because of porneia, a word of caution is in order.
-The one who has secured (or is in the process of securing) a biblical divorce for his or her spouse’s infidelity should exercise much restraint and deliberation before entering into another marriage.
+The one who has secured (or is in the process of securing) a biblical divorce because of his or her spouse’s infidelity should exercise much restraint and deliberation before entering into a second marriage.
 Here are three important reasons for this carefulness:

 Here God states that a Christian should not depart from and divorce his or her mate.
 God does not allow a Christian to depart from a spouse for any reason other than sexual unfaithfulness, as we established earlier.
 And the word to those Christians who have already divorced without biblical cause (porneia) is to “remain unmarried or else be reconciled.”
 However, the inspired writer Paul declared: